Take the First Step Towardyour Bachelor's Degree

 - ALL STUDENTS must complete the application every year, even if they have taken CAPP courses in the past.

 - The admission application DOES NOT enroll you in classes.
-You must also register (see Step 2: Register on the right).
+To start that process you must also REGISTER (see this page).

 Eligibility requirements are evaluated at the time of registration (Step 2)

-If you are a junior or senior and meet at least one of the following requirements, you may enroll in CAPP:
+If you are a high school student and meet at least one of the following requirements, you may enroll in CAPP:

 If a student is exceptional in a certain area in which he or she desires to take a CAPP course, but this student does not meet the above criteria, he or she may be allowed to enroll.
 Students should contact their instructor for additional information.